Matthew 23:1-39

 2. Making a show of religion, to be seen of men. v.5

-• Phylacteries - small boxes, containing a portion of scripture, which were strapped on the arm or forehead, in literal compliance with Deu 6:6-8.
+which were strapped on the arm or forehead, in literal compliance with Deu 6:6-8.

-• Borders {ie., hems} of their garments - were meant to remind them to keep and do God's commandments from the heart (Num 15:38,39).
 But these men were not seeking to serve the Lord with their whole heart.
-While neglecting God's Word, they enlarged their phylacteries and garment fringes to advertise their superior spirituality.
+While neglecting God's Word, they enlarged their phylacteries and garment fringes to present an appearance of superior spirituality.

 3. Seeking honor from men. v.6,7

-Jesus' followers are to lead others to God, rather than to themselves -
+Jesus' followers are to lead others to God, rather than to themselves.-

-• be not ye called Rabbi {lit., 'great one', a title given to teachers}... one is your Master... (v.7,8) -
+• be not ye called Rabbi {lit., 'great one,' a title given to teachers}... one is your Master... (v.7,8) -

 cp.
-2Cor 4:5; Jam 3:1; 1Pet 5:2,3 (Christ is to be pre-eminent. cf. Col 1:18 with 3Joh 1:9)
+2Cor 4:5; Jam 3:1; 1Pet 5:2,3 (Christ is to be preeminent. cf. Col 1:18 with 3Joh 1:9)

 • call no [man] your father upon the earth... one is your Father... (v.9)

 A father is a giver of life.
 A man who leads another to spiritual life through faith in Christ, may be regarded as a father in the faith (cp.
 1Cor 4:15; 1Tim 5:1).
+But such a man cannot be regarded as the source of blessing, life or strength.
+Rather, the believer is to look to the Father in heaven (cp.
+Mat 6:9-13; Rom 8:15; Heb 12:9; Jam 1:17,18; 1Pet 1:17-19).

 • live as servants to one another (v.11,12)- cp.
 Mat 20:25-28

-Jesus pronounces seven 'woes' upon the scribes and Pharisees (cp.
-Zech 11:17) - -
+Jesus pronounced seven 'woes' upon the scribes and Pharisees (cp.
+Jer 50:6); Zech 11:17).

 23:13 But woe unto you, scribes and Pharisees, hypocrites!